Monday, August 26, 2013

 The "magic" constant: 0x5F3759DF

-In this post, i talk about one of the most famous piece of code optimization that can be written in a single line of code.
-It can be found, and that is probably the reason why it got so much public attention, in the source code of the first person shooter Quake 3.
-It is about the computation of the inverse square root of a floating number.
-See also the bibliography to the wikipedia article Fast inverse square root for further information.
+▇ In this post I will talk about one of the most famous pieces of code optimisation that can be written in a single line of code.
+It can be found in the source code of the first-person shooter Quake 3, and is probably the reason why it got so much public attention.
+It involves the calculation of the inverse square root of a floating point number.
+See also the bibliography of the Wikipedia article Fast inverse square root for more information.
 Here is the code:

 1: float InvSqrt (float x) {